 in the room

-they suddenly throw in a different topic
+suddenly throw in another topic

 ## Tone & Atmosphere

 Wryness like an old cognac.
-Humor is there, but dry.
+Humor is there but dry.
 The world is

 beautiful but unreliable.
 Violence comes suddenly but is not